patricklafrance/rac-webpack-tree-shaking/README.md

 Tree-shaking does work but it requires to install the `TerserPlugin` and having the `optimization.usedExports: true` configuration.

-To test it, first only the `Button` component from `react-aria-components`:
+To test it, first only import the `Button` component from `react-aria-components`:

 ```jsx
 import { Button } from "react-aria-components";